mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+November 16, 2022
+- Fix path to Snort Manual in snort lab.
+- In ossec manual,fix path to manage\_agents

 October 10, 2022
 - Fix Google cloud newterm.sh; expand that boot disk to 30G.